 Dr. Kathleen Hetherington, president of Howard Community College, has dedicated her career in higher education to advancing the mission of community colleges.
 With more than 35 years of progressively responsible community college leadership experience, Dr. Hetherington is the fourth president of Howard Community College (HCC) and the first to be a community college graduate.

 Dr. Hetherington has served as president of HCC since 2007, leading an institution nationally recognized for its strong academic programs and innovative approaches to instruction.
 Under her leadership, Howard Community College has grown to 30,000 credit and noncredit students.
-Supporting this enrollment growth has resulted in more than $132 million in college facilities construction and improvements, including a new health sciences building, and a science, engineering, and technology building that will open in 2017.
+Supporting this enrollment growth has resulted in more than $132 million in college facilities construction and improvements, including a new health sciences building, and a science, engineering, and technology building that opened in 2017.

 Calling Howard Community College “one of the stars,” First Lady Michelle Obama participated in a panel discussion with Dr. Hetherington and students, as part of the First Lady’s Reach Higher initiative.
 The First Lady emphasized the important work taking place at Howard Community College to ensure students have an affordable education that leads to successful employment upon graduation.